Learn Spanish » Spanish Schools » Spanish Schools in Latin America » Dominican Republic

-- Intensive Course: 20 hours worth of intense language lessons per week.
+- Intensive Spanish Course, 20 classes: 20 hours’ worth of intense language lessons per week.
 This is the fast track route to learning Spanish.
 In small groups, you will discuss interesting subject matter to improve fluency and gain confidence.

 More Information about Dominican Republic

-- Host Family- stay with one of the carefully selected Domincan families, in a single room with shower/toilet on half board basis in Santo Domingo to have an authentic immersion experience.
+Homestay: Stay with one of our carefully selected Dominican families, in a single room with half board in Santo Domingo to have an authentic immersion experience.

 Shared Apartment: Stay with other international students in a shared apartment in Santo Domingo.
 Single rooms are available for this accommodation option, and it does not include meals.